itedev/jquery.throbber.js/README.md

 $('#selector').thGet('http://github.com', {}, function () {
   // this is the success handler of AJAX resquest.
   // right before AJAX call, throbber will be displayed on '#selector' element
-  // and right after AJAX request completes (either if there is the error), throbber will be removed from the element }, 'json');
+  // and right after AJAX request completes (even if there is the error), throbber will be removed from the element }, 'json');
 ```